 The scenic trail merges with Via Tragara and this is a good opportunity to rest for a few minutes while enjoying the views from this lookout.

 From the Belvedere di Tragara, it’s a pleasant 20-minute walk to the Augusto Gardens (1€ entry fee).
 The gardens are not that impressive (besides a ceramic-tiled bench) but the views totally are.
 From here, you’re treated to an additional angle towards the Faraglioni cliffs but, more interestingly, towards Via Krupp and Marina Piccola.

 By far the most interesting street in all of Capri, Via Krupp connects the area of the Augusto Gardens and Marina Piccola.
-There’s an incredible beach along the way but, unfortunately, the snake-trail is currently closed without any signs of reopening.
+There’s an incredible beach along the way but, unfortunately, the snake trail was closed at the time of our visit without any signs of reopening.
 Apparently, you can explore Via Krupp coming from Marina Piccola but do note that you will need to head back the same way you came from…

 Belvedere of Punta Cannone